dokuzsertkol/spang-compiler/README.md

 - sp: stack pointer
 - fp: function pointer / current frame pointer
 - hp: heap pointer
-- bp: if used by the project later, it is treated as another base reference

 The important point is that every memory location is a view into a byte region, and that region can be assigned to or read from directly.